-If you are not receiving one of these benefits but are on a low income and self-isolation will cause you exceptional financial hardship, you may still be entitled under a special discretionary scheme.
+If you are not receiving one of these benefits you may still be entitled under a special discretionary scheme.
 You can apply for the discretionary scheme using the same online form.
 Find out if you are eligible.

-You must apply for a payment within 28 days from the start of your or your child/young person’s self-isolation; for example, if you or your child are told to self-isolate from 1 January, you would have until 29 January to make a claim.
+You must apply for a payment within 42 days of the start of your or your child/young person’s self-isolation; for example, if you or your child are told to self-isolate from 8 March, you must apply by 19 April.